ehsanasgari/1000Langs/README.md

 <hr />

-<h1>Installation</h1>
+### Installation and running

+The 1000Langs is written in Python3.
 For the detailed installation and running guideline see the <a href='https://github.com/ehsanasgari/1000langs/tree/master/run_crawler'> installation guideline </a>.

 ### List of covered languages